-Synaptic plasticity and determination of new connection weights in the model is implemented as follows:
+Synaptic plasticity and determination of the trial-to-trial changes in the connection weights in the model is implemented as follows:

-wc1ji=wc1ji'+DA∙CjTHi-dp∙wc1ji' (2.1)
+∆Wij1=+DA∙Cj∙THi-γ∙Wij1 (2.1)

-wc2ji=wc2ji'-DA∙CjTHi-dp∙wc2ji' (2.2)
+∆Wij2=-DA∙Cj∙THi-γ∙Wij2 (2.2)

-where: wc1ji' is the synaptic connection weight between PFC neuron j and direct pathway MSN i for the previous trial; wc2ji' is the synaptic connection weight between PFC neuron j and indirect pathway MSN i for the previous trial; DA is the SNc dopaminergic reward/punishment signal; and dp is a synaptic depotentiation rate parameter, equivalent to 0.08.
+where: Wij1 is the synaptic connection weight between PFC neuron j and direct pathway MSN i for the previous trial; ∆Wij2 is the synaptic connection weight between PFC neuron j and indirect pathway MSN i for the previous trial; DA is the SNc dopaminergic reward/punishment signal; and γ is a synaptic depotentiation rate (synaptic scaling) parameter, equal to 0.08.

-Note, weights wc1ji and wc2ji are positive, and therefore not allowed to drop below zero due to LTD or synaptic depotentiation.
-Therefore, if wc1ji or wc2ji, as calculated in equations 2.1 and 2.2 respectively, have
+Note, weights∆Wij1 and ∆Wij2 are positive, and therefore not allowed to drop below zero due to LTD or synaptic depotentiation.

-DA the SNc dopaminergic reward/punishment signal is calculated by determining the difference between the previous trial error, which serves as the expected error for the current trial, and the actual error of the current trial and multiplying the difference by a learning rate parameter:
+DA, the SNc dopaminergic reward/punishment signal, is calculated by determining the difference between the previous trial error, which serves as the expected error for the current trial, and the actual error of the current trial and multiplying the difference by a learning rate parameter:

-DA=Lr(Epre-E) (2.3)
+DA=λ∙(Epre-E) (2.3)

-where: Lr is a learning rate parameter, equivalent to 100; Epre is the error during the previous trial; and E is the error during the current trial.
+where λ is a learning rate parameter, equal to 100; Epre is the error during the previous trial (expectation); and E is the error during the current trial.

 The error E for each trial is calculated as follows:

-E=THcur-t100 (2.4)
+E=icur-tNa (2.4)

-where: t is the desired target action, and THcur is the thalamic firing rate corresponding to the current selected action.
+where t is the desired target action, and icur is the current selected action defined by the thalamic output.

-As a result of action selection activity by the BG, multiple thalamic neurons, corresponding to several actions, may be co-activate, therefore the thalamic output is an average of all thalamic neuron activity.
-The thalamic output corresponding to the current selected action, THcur, is determined by calculating the average activity of all thalamic neurons representing all i possible actions, as follows:
+As a result of action selection activity by the BG, multiple thalamic neurons, corresponding to several actions, may co-activate.
+In the current model implementation we define the selected action as an average index of all thalamic neuron activity.
+The thalamic output corresponding to the current selected action, icur, is determined by calculating the average index of all thalamic neurons representing all i possible actions, as follows:

-THcur=i=1iTHii=1THi (2.5)
+icur=i=1Nai∙THii=1NaTHi (2.5)

-where: i is the action index between 1 and 100.
+where i is the action index between 1 and Na.

+Note, the current BG model is not yet coupled to action execution, so the definition of the selected action does not seem natural.
+However, the interpretation we have in mind (and will implement on the next stages of the project) is that every thalamic neuron represents a motor program performing reaching movement in a particular direction.
+The thalamic neurons relay signals from PMC to MC according to their firing rates.
+Accordingly, in the first order approximation the selected motor program and the resulting movement direction can be calculated as a weighted average of all possible programs with weights defined by the firing rates of the relay thalamic neurons, which is captured by Eq.
+2.5.